papuadn/development-machine/README.md

 https://www.pgadmin.org/

 ## Rectangle
-Rectangle is window manager/tiler for Mac, it gives you keyboard shortcuts for moving/organising your apps/windows.
+Rectangle is window manager/tiler for Mac, that has keyboard shortcuts for moving and organising your apps and windows.

 https://rectangleapp.com/